nevilparmar11/WCF-ChatApplication/README.md

 - Users in a network can broadcast their msgs among themselves or can chat in one-one mode.
 - Uses TCP Dual binding protocol.
 - Implemented using WCF Callback mechanism
-- Implemented using WCF duplex service, where users send their msg to the server , and server, in turn, forwards their messages to all the users in a network using Client Callback
+- Implemented using WCF duplex service, where users send their msg to the server , and server, in turn, forwards their messages to all the users in a network using Client Callback <br> <br>
 **EXTRA:** All of these modes work in real-time updates.

 ## Implementation Details: